lanejr/carabAoS/doc/how_to_classify.md

 Now we have an idea about how our knowledge bank will be set up, maintained, and used to classify new data, we can go ahead and start building.

-For our Maggotkin of Nurgle (MoN) example, we will identify two archetypes into which we want to classify new army lists: `Flies` and `Rot Coven`.
+For our Maggotkin of Nurgle example, we will identify two archetypes into which we want to classify new army lists: `Flies` and `Rot Coven`.

 Let's first set up our empty knowledge bank and add our two archetypes:
 ```